frieger/visitext/readme.md

 MUTANT aims to make test developers' lives easier.
 Its key idea to specify test models using a text-based visual notation.
 The specifications are provided by annotating test methods, equipping test developers with the full benefits of the powerful editing and collaboration tools found in state-of-the-art source code IDEs.

-The main component of MUTANT is a parser that builds models from the visual specifications and makes these models available to the test framework through a dedicated API.
-To integrate the parser in your existing tool chain, please follow the instructions provided below.
+The main component of MUTANT is a compiler that builds models from the visual specifications and makes these models available to the test framework through a dedicated API.
+To integrate the compiler in your existing tool chain, please follow the instructions provided below.

 ## Example ##
 ```Java